 Now from the perspective of a seller, a GPA makes it plausible to take the transaction forward even if the seller does not possess clear titles to the property.
 As a result, a GPA is the only option available for the seller.

 Now from the perspective of a buyer, a buyer can afford to buy a property at a much cheaper rate than the actual market rate.
-A buyer can also buy such a property which he/ she would not be able to otherwise without using this method.
+A buyer can also buy such a property which he/ she would not be able to afford otherwise, without using this method.

 To explain this in a simpler way, according to the prescribed law, an agricultural land cannot be sold for any residential purpose without converting the use of the property.
-To avoid the same, majority of the land owners sell their property assets without getting involved in the nitty gritties of legal hassle of conversion and therefore, simply sell their property assets through a GPA.
+To avoid the same, majority of the land owners sell their property assets without getting involved in the nitty gritties and legal hassles of conversion and therefore, simply sell their property assets through a GPA.

 In addition to the above, there are plenty of other legal limitations that encourage property owners to captivate in sale of property via GPA.
 Moreover, in most government housing schemes (DDA, etc.) where housing units are assigned on a lease- hold basis, there is a stipulated development time period before which the assignees cannot sell the property to any other party.
 To steer clear of this procedure, such units of property are mostly transferred via a GPA.
 Earlier, GPA was also considered as a safe medium to invest one’s accounted money in real estate.
 Also, in a lot of cases, members of a family grant rights of a property through a GPA.